-We are now entering the fourth year of our five-year strategy, which will focus on increasing our community and outreach services- developing a hospice at home service and moving our family support teams into locality-based services, bringing care and support closer to home for babies, children, young people and families across the East Midlands.
+We are now entering the final year of our five-year strategy, which will focus on embedding and expanding our community and outreach services that were developed in the last 12 months - We will also introduce two new services community hubs and a Volunteer Help at Home service.
 We continue to support the wider Health and Social Care system by providing hospital step down and transition services.

-We reached out to more families across the East Midlands during the year and have continued to provide outstanding care at our Hospice in Loughborough.
+We reached out to more families across the East Midlands during the year and have continued to provide outstanding care at our Hospice in Loughborough, hospital and at home.
 During the year, we continued the work of providing care for some of our region's most unstable and complex children.
 And once again, this care was made possible because of the ongoing support we receive from our donors.